Rina45/calnder/README.md

-# calnder
+# Heabrew Calnder
-hebrew calnder
-with pink-floral design
+Hebrew calnder with pink-floral design.
-use hebcal api.
+The project use Hebcal api.